ryandhasgit/Comedy/Headlines/Moved.md

 sick! new astrology sign just formed out of the hole ripped into the universe

 playing the birthday song in reverse reveals satantic cult #news

+i’m your favorite comedian and please listen to my fifteenth new podcast

+report: joke too real to be funny #news